Nothing slips past

 you anymore.

-Stack Stitch is a proactive companion for developers.
-It watches Slack, GitHub, Jira and your calls — and raises what you'd otherwise miss, with the sources attached.A macOS companion that catches drift, dropped work and hidden dependencies across your tools.
+Stack Stitch watches the messages, code, email, docs, issues, errors, meetings and calls where your work already happens — then raises what you'd otherwise miss, with the sources attached.A macOS companion that catches drift, dropped work and hidden dependencies across your tools.

 Tuesday · 9:04 am